Publications

 2024

-- PNASShot noise-mitigated secondary electron imaging with ion count-aided microscopyAkshay Agarwal, Leila Kasaei, Xinglin He, and 6 more authorsProceedings of the National Academy of Sciences, May 2024
+- PNASShot noise-mitigated secondary electron imaging with ion count-aided microscopyAkshay Agarwal, Leila Kasaei, Xinglin He, and 6 more authorsProceedings of the National Academy of Sciences, May 202414% Acceptance rate

 The noise in secondary electron (SE) imaging comes from variation in the number of detected SEs and detector imperfections.
 We recognize that the SE variation itself has two contributors—the source and the sample—that can be separated by closer examination of the signal produced by the detector.
 Treating SE imaging as a quantitative modality with the goal of pixelwise estimation of SE yield, we use statistically principled techniques to substantially mitigate source noise.
 We demonstrate a factor of 3 reduction in the required imaging dose.
 This work opens up broad avenues for quantitative sample mapping at increased speeds and reduced beam currents and characterization of fragile biological samples with electron and ion beams at low- to medium-keV energies.
 Modern science is dependent on imaging on the nanoscale, often achieved through processes that detect secondary electrons created by a highly focused incident charged particle beam.
 Multiple types of measurement noise limit the ultimate trade-off between the image quality and the incident particle dose, which can preclude useful imaging of dose-sensitive samples.
 Existing methods to improve image quality do not fundamentally mitigate the noise sources.
 Furthermore, barriers to assigning a physically meaningful scale make the images qualitative.
 Here, we introduce ion count-aided microscopy (ICAM), which is a quantitative imaging technique that uses statistically principled estimation of the secondary electron yield.
 With a readily implemented change in data collection, ICAM substantially reduces source shot noise.
 In helium ion microscopy, we demonstrate 3x dose reduction and a good match between these empirical results and theoretical performance predictions.
 ICAM facilitates imaging of fragile samples and may make imaging with heavier particles more attractive.